How Much Does Terrazzo Flooring Cost?

 This is a layer of epoxy-resin terrazzo, about 3/8 thick, poured over a concrete substrate.
 It is the lightest type of terrazzo in weight and can be installed over existing concrete or a plywood subfloor; it has the greatest range of color choices and is least likely to crack (because the epoxy resin increases flexibility).
 However, it can only be used indoors as the top layer can peel away if exposed to too much light.
 Also note that the solvents used in the epoxy can cause allergic reactions for some people.

-Thinset terrazzo is the most popular type of method for remodeling interiors as it is the best suited to interiors and different subfloors.
+Thinset terrazzo is the most popular method for remodeling interiors as it is the best suited to interiors and different subfloors.

 Here a cement based terrazzo is poured straight onto a concrete subfloor.
 This method can be used for both interior and exterior applications, and on top of existing concrete subfloors – provided they are level and in good repair.
 However, this method is not the best for dealing with potential cracking – especially for above grade installation – mostly ideal for single-storey, ground floor buildings.